slmhastings/Penny-Blog/src/pages/blog/2021-03-22-what-money-advice-would-you-give-your-younger-self-1.md

 ---
 templateKey: blog-post
 title: What money advice would you give your younger self?
+The spending edition.
 date: 2021-03-01T15:00:00.000Z
 description: Lived experience from real women in their 30s ~Spending Edition~
 featuredpost: true